cncf/cartografos/reference/technology.md

 ## Position on Included Technologies

-***The Cloud Native Maturity model includes references to only CNCF graduated or incubating projects.
+***The Cloud Native Maturity Model includes references to only CNCF graduated or incubating projects.
 The Maturity Model’s default position on CNCF sandbox projects will be to exclude unless referenced in later stages of maturity (i.e. users that have achieved level 4 or 5).
 It does not and will not include any reference to commercial software.***

 ## Introduction